Workshop Notes no. 5

 However, even if the divisions of orthographic and grammatical units do not occur at the ends of lines, they have a part to play in creating the pauses in a poem.
 The pauses created by grammatical and orthographic divisions which occur somewhere in the middle of the lines of a poem, are known as caesurae in traditional metrics.
 If a caesura takes the place of a missing stressed syllable, what Leech calls a silent stress occurs (p.
 108).
 It has also been claimed that silent stresses or what Halliday calls silent beats occur at the end of lines which have an odd number of feet (eg. in trimeters and pentameters, but not in tetrameters and hexameters).

-In addition to Blake's 'The Tyger', Frost's 'Acceptance', and some other poems which will be distributed during the lecture, we will be discussing the following extract in today's lecture:
+In addition to Blake's 'The Tyger', Frost's 'Acceptance', and some other poems which will be distributed during the workshop, we will be discussing the following extract in today's workshop:

 from Thomas Gray's 'Elegy Written in a Country Church-yard':